rcverse/Another-Noun-Phrase-Extractor/README.md

 #### TXT Format

-The TXT output is human-readable and shows the hierarchical structure with indentation:
+The TXT output is the most human-readable format and shows the hierarchical structure with indentation:

 ```
 • [3] a motoring trip through the West Country